JuanDM93/sps-python-microservices/README.md

 flask run
 ```

+## Resources

+Resources are the main components of the application.
+All of them are accessible through the API endpoint.

+### API description endpoint

+The documentation is available at the */spec* endpoint.

+- GET /spec - Get the Swagger documentation (JSON)

+### Healthcheck

+The Healthcheck endpoint is a simple endpoint that returns the health of the API.

+- GET /api/health - Get the health of the application

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details